Atena692/Nx/README.md

 # NX
-## Hoting for the NX files, enjoy skids!
+## Hosting for the NX files, enjoy skids!